The-AI-Alliance/red-teaming-work-group/docs/contributing.markdown

 # Joining the Work Group

-If you are interested in participating in our work, first check out the work group's [FA2: Trust and Safety](https://thealliance.ai/focus-areas/trust-and-safety){:target="ai-alliance-wg"} home page.
+If you are interested in participating in our work, first check out the [Trust and Safety](https://thealliance.ai/focus-areas/trust-and-safety){:target="ai-alliance-wg"} home page.
 Then complete the form on the Alliance's [Become a Collaborator](https://thealliance.ai/become-a-collaborator){:target="aia-website"} page.
 Mention your interest in red teaming in the _Message_ box and check any of the other topic boxes that look interesting.

 # Making Smaller Contributions